netham45/SNESToGameport/README.md

 	14 - Button 4      - PB14
 	15 - 5v            - See Axis Schematic
 ```

+Note: My gameport puts out closer to 2v, but the spec calls for 5v.
+I wasn't able to power the STM32 from my gameport.

 STM32 wiring:
 ```
     X1 Center  - PB0